 Standing In The Gap Of The Real And Perceived

 So, as disturbing as it is for some of you out there to believe, Donald Trump will win the U.S. Presidential election today.
 I know; it took me until just a couple of months ago to accept it, too.
 But Wednesday morning, it won’t matter what you think.
-What will matter is that Donald Trump will be our next President-elect.
+What will matter is that Donald Trump will be our next president.
 So strap yourself in, because we are about to take off on a pretty wild ride.

 In (almost) retrospect, Donald Trump won for perfectly understandable reasons.
 Donald Trump has much more in common with Joe and Mary Beercan than he ever will with the Clintons or the Rockefellers.
-Why then, couldn’t the “experts” see it?
+Why, then, couldn’t the “experts” see it?

 Because the experts, as they usually do, let money blind them.
 Except that this time, the money belonged to Donald Trump.
 You see, the Enlightened Ones painted Donald Trump as an elitist billionaire, a one-percenter at heart, a rich New Yorker who could never relate to the common man.
 But they were, shall we say, projecting.